Flag of Weihaiwei

-The flag of Weihaiwei was the flag used by the British leased territory of Weihaiwei, during British rule between 1903 and 1930.
-The flag consisted of a British blue ensign with a pair of Mandarin ducks on it.
+The flag of Weihaiwei was the flag used by the British leased territory of Weihaiwei during British rule between 1903 and 1930.
+The flag consisted of a British blue ensign with an emblem containing a pair of Mandarin ducks.

 History

 In 1898, the Empire of China leased the port of Weihaiwei (威海衛) to the British Empire for 25 years.
 During the first few years, there was no individual flag for Weihaiwei.
 However, the Commissioners of Weihaiwei in Liu-kung Tao (劉公島) used a Union Jack combined with a badge of a Chinese imperial dragon on a yellow background.
 In 1902, the new civil Commissioner for Weihaiwei James Stewart Lockhart wrote to the Colonial Office requesting a new flag for the territory as he felt that it was inappropriate to use a Chinese national symbol on a British flag and suggested using Mandarin ducks instead.
 (The Flag of the Qing dynasty at the time was a dragon on a yellow background).